As the capital of Germany, there are plenty of things to do in Berlin!

 It’s best to book a tour, as you won’t be able to gain access to much without one.

-Plus, the tour guides will be able to fill you in about the history of East German escape bunkers, archaeological discoveries and much more!
+Plus, the tour guides can fill you in on the history of East German escape bunkers, archaeological discoveries and much more!

 19. Topography of Terror

 The Topography of Terror is the place to go if you want to learn more about the history of the Gestapo and SS in Berlin and Germany.
 The museum is based in the old headquarters of both groups.

 The museum is large, with both indoor and outdoor exhibitions.
 I suggest you spend a good chunk of time here, as the exhibits are fascinating and you will learn a lot about a key feature of life under the Nazis.